International Women’s Day is a day when women all over the world celebrate their achievements.

 Women still are not equally represented in business or politics, and women’s education and health is universally worse than men’s.
 Statistics are not sexy, but bear with me, dear Reader, for the rest of this paragraph.
 The gender pay gap (the difference between what men and women are paid) stands at 17% for full-time workers and 37% for part-time.
 In the UK an estimated 10,000 women are sexually assaulted every week, and a quarter of all women need treatment for depression at some time in their lives, compared with one in 10 men.

-And now, girls face sexual objectification from an ever earlier age.
+Girls face sexual objectification from an ever-earlier age.
 Naomi, 22, from Bristol told me: “It’s wrong that girls feel they have to grow up so fast.
 There’s a pressure for girls to behave like they’re sexually active when they’re still just children.
-They see videos of pop stars prancing around in G-strings.
+They see videos of pop stars prancing around.
 It’s not easy for girls to just accept who they are.”
 And Sarah, 18, from Wolverhampton agrees: “At school everyone read celebrity magazines and were obsessed by who’s got a boyfriend and who’s had sex.
 Looking back I remember the pressure and feeling so bad about myself.”

 With norks-out models plastered all over the media it’s not surprising that 63% of teenage girls now aspire to be glamour models; 25% lap dancers; and just 4% doctors.
-How sad is that?
-We need to teach our daughters that getting their jugs out is not empowering, it’s embarrassing and degrading; they can be so much more than just a pair of tits.
+We need to teach our daughters that flaunting their bodies is not empowering, it’s embarrassing and degrading; they can be so much more than just a pair of tits.